ncoelle/loracle-maven-plugin/README.md

   * - (is ',' 'and' or 'or')
   * - (which classpath exception)

-As it turns out, License modification varies so much that appart from 'or later' the actually used names can not identify the license.
+As it turns out, License modification varies so much that apart from 'or later' the actually used names can not identify the license.

 #### Mapping by Name (Multiple Maven Licenses)